 For most buyers, cost is the significant factor in their purchasing decision.
 Each buyer will have their own idea about how much money they are interested in spending.
 They will also have an idea of what product they expect to get for that money.
 Now, excluding products that are on special, buyers should be aware that you really do get what you pay for.
 The amount of money you’re able to spend will ultimately decide how picky you can be, and what you can expect your new machine to offer.

 ProForm 505 CST Treadmill

-ProForm is a well-known and trusted brand when it comes to fitness equipment.
-So it is no surprise that many buyers choose a ProForm.
+ProForm is a well-known and trusted brand when it comes to commercial fitness equipment.
+So it is no surprise that many buyers choose a ProForm for their home setup!
 Having been a leader in the world of exercise equipment for more than 30 years, ProForm’s products are some of the best.

 One of the best models currently available in the ProForm range is the ProForm 505 CST.
 This machine is a best-selling model that has been consistently highly rated by buyers and users.

 It offers useful features like a powerful motor and large treadbelt, which makes the machine silent and smooth to use.
 There’s also a simplified control panel and large backlit display for ease of use.
 Users will find that the ProForm 505 CST offers a range of modern conveniences.
 These include fifteen pre-loaded workouts, and a built-in sound system that works with both iPod and MP3.
 Along with all of this, the ProForm 505 CST is a foldable design.
 This allows it to be collapsed vertically for simple, space-saving storage.